Ijuin Gorō: Life and career

+As an engineer, Ijūin also developed the "Ijūin Fuse" in 1900, a detonator designed to work in combination with the recently developed Shimose powder.
+The fuse was extremely sensitive, reportedly capable of detonating a shell on contact with almost anything, including the surface of the sea or rigging lines strung between a ship's masts; combined with Shimose powder it is widely credited as a major factor in the destruction of the Russian Baltic Fleet at Tsushima, and Ijūin himself came to be called "the hidden hero of the Battle of Tsushima" in later Japanese accounts.
+The fuse's extreme sensitivity was also a liability, however, and premature detonations inside Japanese gun barrels themselves were reported both during the war and afterward.

 Letter from Vice Admiral Ijūin Gorō to Italian Royal Navy Lieutenant Ernesto Burzagli thanking him for courtesies extended to the Imperial Japanese Navy Second Fleet which visited Italy in 1907.

-Ijūin became Vice-Chief of the Navy General Staff during the Russo-Japanese War, successively assumed the positions of commander-in-chief of the IJN 2nd Fleet, the IJN 1st Fleet, the Combined Fleet, and then became Chief of the Imperial Japanese Navy General Staff (1909–14).
+Ijūin became Vice-Chief of the Navy General Staff during the Russo-Japanese War, ably assisting Chief of Staff Itō Sukeyuki; for his service in this role he was awarded the 1st Class Order of the Golden Kite after the war.
+He successively assumed the positions of commander-in-chief of the IJN 2nd Fleet, the IJN 1st Fleet, the Combined Fleet, and then became Chief of the Imperial Japanese Navy General Staff (1909–14).

 While commander in chief of the Combined Fleet, Ijūin developed a reputation for being fanatical about training, leading to a popular song among sailors that a week in the Japanese navy was "Monday-Monday, Tuesday, Wednesday, Thursday, Friday-Friday" (月月火水木金金, 'Getsu Getsu Ka Sui Moku Kin Kin).

 Ijūin was elevated to the title of danshaku (baron) in 1907 under the kazoku peerage system, became an admiral on 1 December 1910 and marshal-admiral on 26 May 1917, despite never having actually commanded a ship.

 His grave is at Aoyama Cemetery in Tokyo.
-His son, the Admiral Ijūin Matsuji, also a career navy officer, perished in World War II during the Battle of Saipan in 1944.
-His second son Takeji Ohno was 4th captain of the battleship Yamato.
+His son, the Admiral Ijūin Matsuji, also a career navy officer, took command of the 1st Escort Convoy Group in 1944 and died that same year.
+His second son, Ijūin Takeji, was adopted into the Ōno family and took the name Ōno Takeji.
+(Note: Some sources additionally describe him as a captain of the battleship Yamato; this is not confirmed here and is omitted pending a reliable source.)